hozumi/ducttape.cljs/README.md

 (swap! doms assoc-in [:message-view id] binds)
 ```

-We use `assoc-in` here because :message-view is a collection of set of dom.
+We use `assoc-in` here because :message-view is a collection of set of dom elements.
-When a set of dom is singleton in your application, you can use `assoc` instead of `assoc-in` as following.
+When a set of dom elements is singleton in your application, you can use `assoc` instead of `assoc-in` as following.

 ```clojure
 (defn signin-view-init []